 The hike takes you up over 17,000 ft. above sea level (5,200 meters).
-That alone makes it sort of difficult and, therefore, we recommend that you use a travel agency to get to Rainbow Mountain Peru.
+That alone makes it sort of difficult and, therefore, we recommend that you use a travel agency to get to Vinicunca.
 That way you won’t have to worry about anything except enjoying your Rainbow Mountain Tour.

-Booking Online vs. Booking in Cusco.
-If you book your expedition online with Travel 1, you will have guaranteed your transportation and your entrance ticket into this panoramic site.
-Breakfast and lunch will be much better than other tour operators.
+Booking Online vs Booking in Cusco.
+If you book this tour online with Travel 1, you will have guaranteed your transportation, your entrance, breakfast and lunch will be much better than other tour operators.
 You could also book your Rainbow Mountain Trek in Lima or Cusco.
 If you book this tour in this way you could possibly save a few dollars.
 But there would be no way of knowing if you were going to receive the top-flight service that you deserve

 The prices which different agencies charge for Rainbow Mountain vary quite a bit.
-The most basic service costs about 60 soles and you can find these tours for sale around the Plaza de Armas in Cusco.
-For just a little bit more money, Travel 1’s top-of-the-line service is available for only $ 49.00 USD.
-Also, you could take a private tour for upwards of $ 200 USD.
+Therefore the most basic service costs about 100 soles and you can find these tours for sale around the Plaza de Armas in Cusco.
+For just a little bit more money, Travel 1’s top-of-the-line service is available for only $ 39.00 USD.
+Also, you could take a private tour for upwards of $100 USD per person.

 In Cusco there are some really good Tour Operators that work in the best way possible.
 But all over the world there are really big tourism companies that sell travel packages for Rainbow Mountain and they earn their good reputation thanks to the Cusco agencies.
 These companies sell a large number of packages to this destination, but these companies don’t care about the local tour operators, the environment, the wildlife, or the level of service offered.